How can you review for the Environmental Planning Board Exam more effectively?

 Read on for specific tips on how to review for SUBJECT AREA 2 of the Environmental Planning Board Exam!

-- Overview of the Environmental Planning Board Exam
+- Coverage of the Environmental Planning Board Exam

 - Description of Subject Area 2: Environmental planning process, methods, techniques and strategies